 What’s the worst thing about that monster gaming PC rig you’ve got at home?
-It’s the fact that it stays at home and never leaves because it’s so enormous, you’d practically need a heavy-duty crane just to shift it off the desk.
+It’s the fact that it stays at home and never leaves because it’s so enormous you’d practically need a heavy-duty crane just to shift it off the desk.
 Asus feels your pain, so it has made a smartphone that will satisfy your mobile gaming needs without compromising on power, funky designs, or hardcore gaming credentials.
-It’s called the Asus ROG Phone, and it’s coming later this year.
+It’s called the Asus ROG Phone, and it’s coming this month.

 Release details and price